 If you are responsible for telling your brand story, you need to be able to communicate your why with authenticity and without hesitation.
 If leadership doesn’t tell the story and then demonstrate by example, and live it, followers won’t either.

-Not every brand is going to save the world, cure cancer, deliver clean water to third world countries.
+Not every brand is going to save the world, cure cancer, or deliver clean water to third world countries.
 Brands shouldn’t attempt to connect to causes that aren’t part of and reflective of their true purpose—everyone from consumers to employees will see through that.
 But in its own way, its purpose should be to make life better.
 That’s their unique “why.”

 Brand Purpose Is Smart Business